 Dear NASCE members,

-Membership and member participation are essential for the success and growth of any society.
-Thus, we need your continual support.
-We welcome any comments and suggestions on the biennial meeting as well as any issues that will help make NASCE a better society to benefit us all.
+Member participation is key for the success and growth of NASCE!
+Thus, I thank each of you for your continual support and collegiality.
+I welcome any comments and suggestions to help make NASCE a better society to benefit us all.

 Thus, save the date for June 1 to 5, 2025 in Québec City and see you there!

 President of NASCE